olevole/json2lua/README.md

 # json2lua
-parse json in lua and print values by item
+parse json in lua (via cjson) and print values by item